What Happens if You Click on a Phishing Link?

 Despite the sophisticated and convincing nature of these emails, there are still several telltale signs that you’re dealing with a phishing email – threatening language, a generic greeting, poor grammar, spelling errors, a misaligned URL, reward claims, or a request for personal information.
 Legitimate businesses will never send you an email or text asking you to enter or update personal information by clicking on a link.

 The first and most critical thing you should do is disconnect your device from the internet right away.
 The best approach to do this is to unplug your computer or laptop’s internet Wi-Fi.
-If you’re connected through a Wi-Fi network, go to your Wi-Fi settings and disconnect from the current network, or switch off your router’s power.
-This will help to prevent malware from propagating to other devices on your network and preventing an attacker from gaining access to your device.
+If you’re connected through a Wi-Fi network, go to your Wi-Fi settings and disconnect from the current network or switch off your router’s power.
+This will help to prevent malware from propagating to other devices on your network and prevent an attacker from gaining access to your device.

 After you have unplugged your device from the internet, you’ll need to back up your data.
 Data can be lost or deleted in the aftermath of a phishing attempt, so maintain backups of all your documents and sensitive information, as well as personal assets like family photos and videos.